Pressio/Pressio.github.io/content/index.rst

         .. container:: m-col-l-9 m-push-l-1

-            .. raw:: html

-                <p class="m-text m-default m-big"><i>Pressio is an open-source project aimed at alleviating the intrusive nature of projection-based reduced-order models for large-scale codes.
+                *Pressio is an open-source project aimed at alleviating the intrusive nature of* `projection-based reduced-order models <{filename}/overview/proms.rst>`_ *for large-scale codes.
 The core of the Pressio project is a header-only C++ library that leverages generic programming to interface with shared or distributed memory applications using arbitrary data-types.
-Pressio provides numerous functionalities and solvers for performing model reduction, such as Galerkin and least-squares Petrov–Galerkin projections.</i></p>
+Pressio provides numerous functionalities and solvers for performing model reduction, such as Galerkin and least-squares Petrov–Galerkin projections.*

     .. container:: m-row